asv-soft/asv-drones/README.md

 ### 9.2 XML Documentation

-For classes, methods, properties, and other significant code elements, use XML documentation comments to provide comprehensive information.
+For classes, methods, properties and other significant code elements, use XML documentation comments to provide comprehensive information.
 Follow these guidelines:

 - **Summary:** Provide a summary that succinctly describes the purpose of the class or member.